What is Control Banding?

 How Many Control Banding Methods Are There?

-Control Banding provides valuable advice, but it is not a complete replacement for experts in occupational safety and health nor does it eliminate the need to perform exposure monitoring.
-The control banding results may need to be reviewed by a health and safety professional to make sure that the control strategy is appropriate, adequately designed, properly installed, and maintained to keep worker exposure within acceptable limits.
-Periodic monitoring is also required to check that the control methods are working properly.
+- Results need to be reviewed by professionals: The control banding results may need to be reviewed by a health and safety professional to make sure that the control strategy is appropriate, adequately designed, properly installed, and maintained to keep worker exposure within acceptable limits.

 Control Banding is easier today with the increased adoption of GHS (Globally Harmonized System for the Classification and Labelling of Chemicals).
 Chemicals are classified systematically, and associated Safety Data Sheets (SDSs) have a standardized format.
 This system allows chemical products to be objectively compared and used by technology like Chemscape’s Chemical Hazard Assessment Management Program (CHAMP).
 This technology provides a consistent hazard and risk assessment and removes the bias involved in the traditional risk assessment process.
 To learn more about our chemical management solutions, get in touch with the experts at Chemscape Safety Technologies today.